White Rajahs: Cession to the United Kingdom

-The Brooke family still maintains strong ties to the state and its people and are represented by the Brooke Trust, and by Anthony Brooke's grandson Jason Desmond Anthony Brooke, at many state functions and supporting heritage projects.
+The Brooke family still maintains strong ties to the state and its people and are represented by the Brooke Trust, and by Anthony Brooke's grandson Jason Brooke, at many state functions and supporting heritage projects.

 Legacy

 The coaling station of Brooketon in Brunei was named after the Brooke family.

 The architectural legacy of the dynasty can be seen in many of the country's 19th-century and colonial heritage buildings.
-In Kuching these include the Astana, or governor's residence; the Sarawak Museum, the Old Courthouse, Fort Margherita, the Square Fort, and Brooke Memorial.
+In Kuching these include the Astana, or governor's residence; the Sarawak Museum; the Old Courthouse; Fort Margherita; the Square Fort; and Brooke Memorial.
 The Brooke Dockyard, which was founded in the period of Rajah Charles, is still in operation, as is the original Sarawak Museum.
 Several key buildings from the Brooke period, such as the offices and warehouses of Borneo Company, have been demolished for more recent developments.

 Modern Kuching has many businesses and attractions that refer to the era of the White Rajahs: